YourJustice-Live/Glamdring/README.md

 - Deploy to Vercel (dev) - `vercel`
 - Deploy to Vercel (production) - `vercel --prod`

+## Branch and commits convention

+- Branch example: `1a41b-integrate-new-contracts`
+- Commit example: `Add new hooks for the jurisdiction contract (1a41b)`

 ## Environment variables for Polygon Mainnet

 ```